danilomnds/terraform-azurerm-acr-rbac-shared/readme.md

 | scope | ACR id | `string` | n/a | `Yes` |
 | role_assignment | possible values for each assignment on Azure (full list of parameters below) | `string` | n/a | `Yes` |

-## List of parameters for that can be defined in each assignment
+## List of parameters that can be defined in each assignment

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|